QABot-Team/twitter-bot/README.md

 ## Project setup

-We use [pipenv](https://pypi.python.org/pypi/pipenv) to install project dependencies and manage virtual environments (where the dependencies will be installed).
-To install pipenv simply issue:
+We document our dependencies in the [requirements.txt](./requirements.txt) file.
+To install all dependencies simply execute the following command:

-    pip install pipenv
+    pip install -r requirements.txt

-Make sure you the terminal points to the directory where the `Pipefile` is located.
-Then you can install all dependencies listed in the `Pipfile` by executing

-    pipenv install
+To download the necessary data models for spacy and nltk execute the following commands:

     pipenv run python -m spacy download en pipenv run python -m nltk.downloader all

-The latter command downloads the spacy model into the virtual environment.

-Now you can execute our application with the following command:
+Then you can run our application with the following command:

-    pipenv run python src/main.py
+    python src/main.py

 ## Link collection